Ab initio optical potentials for magnesium isotopes at intermediate energies: from stability to the island of inversion: Results and discussion

-Next, we want to study the energy dependence of the elastic scattering observables for proton scattering from $^{24}$Mg.
+Next, we study the energy dependence of the elastic scattering observables for proton scattering from $^{24}$Mg.
 The calculated differential cross sections and analyzing powers are shown in Fig.~\ref{fig:24Mg_stacked} for laboratory kinetic energies between 65 and 250 MeV in comparison with available experimental data.
 The variation in $\hw$ between 13 and 17 MeV in the calculations is indicated by the left-hatched (purple) error band.
 In general, our {\it ab initio} predictions of the scattering observables are in very good agreement with the experimental data.
 Smaller scattering angles correspond to lower momentum transfer.
 The narrow \hw~bands at small angles indicate that the optical potential probes the low-$q$ part of the nuclear density that is less sensitive to the \hw~variance (see Appendix A).
-Similar to the case of neutron cross sections, the slight deviations from the experimental data for 65 MeV result are most likely from the rescattering effects not included at leading order, while deviations at 250 MeV might be related to the fact that the chiral NNLO$_\mathrm{opt}$ is not fitted to $NN$ data for such high energies.
+Similar to the case of neutron cross sections, the slight deviations from the experimental data for 65 MeV result are most likely from the rescattering effects not included at leading order, while deviations at 250 MeV might \red{reflect} the fact that the chiral NNLO$_\mathrm{opt}$ interaction is \red{less well calibrated} to $NN$ data \red{at these higher} energies.

 In addition, we compare our calculated cross sections with those from KDUQ, represented by the right-hatched orange bands in Fig. \ref{fig:24Mg_stacked}.
 For small angles, the cross-section values and their minima from both calculations agree.
 However, noticeable discrepancies arise at higher angles (larger $q$ values).
 Notably, for the 250 MeV cross sections, the KDUQ values oscillate rapidly after 70 degrees, decreasing more slowly than our results.
 Given that 250 MeV lies outside the energy range for which KDUQ is applicable, this finding also serves as a caution against extrapolating KDUQ beyond its recommended energy range.